Last Updated on April 26, 2022 by Learn Digital Marketing

 Why segmentation is so valuable

-Being successful in social media marketing today is all about using time efficiently and getting the maximum return on your investment.
+Being successful in social media growth today is all about using time efficiently and getting the maximum return on your investment.
 Segmentation is essential for this.
 It doesn’t take long to create some basic variants of an ad, and if each custom variant performs even 0.5% better, it will end up making you money.

 Understandably, the e-commerce world is hugely into segmentation (and the use of at-scale data analytics in general).
 Anyone running a store gathers a lot of customer information, and that information can be used to generate segments for further social media marketing (users of Shopify’s store design software can easily try something like Customer Segment Builder).
 Personalized marketing can lead to personalized UX designs, raising conversion rates.